 In 2010, comprehensive health reform was signed into law known as the Patient Protection and Affordable Care Act (ACA), commonly called ObamaCare.
 The law makes it possible for more families to have access to preventive, affordable health care.

-The open enrollment period for the Health Insurance Marketplace begins on November 1st and ends December 15th.
-Outside of the enrollment period, you can still enroll in a Marketplace health plan only if you qualify for a special enrollment period.
+The open enrollment period for the Health Insurance Marketplace is open until December 15th.
+Outside of the enrollment period, you can still enroll in a Marketplace health plan only if you qualify for the special enrollment period.
 You can apply for Medicaid and CHIP any time.
 If you do not have a computer, please check with your local library for access or visit Access Florida.

 Get Prepared Today